-(i) $\,$ Mr. Page would be presented on the Company slate for election to the Board, one of each of Messrs.
+- (i) Mr. Page would be presented on the Company slate for election to the Board, one of each of Messrs.
 Schwarz, Pully or Page would be appointed to each Board committee, and Mr. Pully would be named Chairman of the Board; (ii) the Board of Directors would designate each of Messrs.
-Schwarz, Pully and Page as an incumbent director as defined in the Company's existing executive employment contracts, and each employee with a contract would waive the Change of Control provision with regards to these three individuals; the Board will repeal the bylaw amendments adopted on December 18, (iii) 2002, agree not to change the bylaws or the employment contracts before the January 21, 2004 meeting, and agree that any future changes to the Company's bylaws or the existing executive employment contracts can only be approved by a supermajority vote of five of the seven directors; and (iv) the Company will reimburse Newcastle for all its legal and travel expenses related to these negotiations and its threatened proxy contest, which expenses are currently undetermined.
+Schwarz, Pully and Page as an incumbent director as defined in the Company's existing executive employment contracts, and each employee with a contract would waive the Change of Control provision with regards to these three individuals; (iii) the Board will repeal the bylaw amendments adopted on December 18, - January 21, 2004 meeting, and agree that any future changes to the Company's bylaws or the existing executive employment contracts can only be approved by a supermajority vote of five of the seven directors; and (iv) the Company will reimburse Newcastle for all its legal and travel - (iv) the Company will reimburse Newcastle for all its legal and travel expenses related to these negotiations and its threatened proxy contest, which expenses are currently undetermined.